Berjango/conalert/README.md

 USE THIS PROGRAM AT YOUR OWN RISK.THERE IS NO GUARANTEE THAT IT WORKS

 Creates a popup window when the number of network connections exceeds a certain value.
-Useful for cybersecueity purposes.
+Useful for cybersecurity purposes.

 Designed for linux and my situation but may be useful for others.